spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 9. Click **Next** to continue.

 10. Provide the cluster configuration information listed in the following table.
+If you are utilizing your own VNet, ensure you also provide information listed in the Static Placement Settings table.

   If you have custom storage accounts or containers available, you can attach them to the cluster.
 To learn more about attaching custom storage to a cluster, check out [Azure storage](../azure/architecture.md/#azure-storage).